 Dr. Bradley Kile is Director of the MAAPP program and teaches the Fundamentals of Political Management, Political Research, and the Practicum.

-Elisa Kuchvalek is Academic Coordinator for the Department of Political Science, and provides academic support and guidance to MAAPP students.
+Elisa Kuchvalek is Senior Academic Program Specialist for the Department of Political Science and provides academic support and guidance to MAAPP students.

-Slater Bayliss, The Advocacy Group at Cardenas Partners, Instructor for Lobbying
+Slater Bayliss, The Advocacy Partners, Instructor for Applied Advocacy

-Richard Herring, REHerring, LLC, Co-instructor for Florida Legislative Process
+Richard Herring, REHerring, LLC, Instructor for Florida Legislative Process

-Stephen MacNamara, FSU Faculty, Instructor for the Campaign Process
+Stephen MacNamara, FSU Faculty, Instructor for Applied Policy Analysis, and Law & Politics

-Beth Matuga, Hard Ask Consulting, Instructor for Fundraising, and Money in Politics
+Beth Matuga, Hard Ask Consulting, LLC, Instructor for Fundraising, and Money in Politics

 Adam Montgomery, Knight Owl Strategies, Instructor for Earned Media